AdobeDocs/experience-manager-cloud-service.it-IT/help/forms/rule-editor-core-components.md

 #### Funzioni personalizzate nell’editor di regole {#custom-functions}

-Puoi anche utilizzare funzioni personalizzate nell’editor di regole.
+Oltre alle funzioni predefinite, come *Somma di* che sono elencati in **Output funzioni**, nell’editor delle regole puoi anche utilizzare funzioni personalizzate.
+L’editor di regole supporta la sintassi JavaScript ECMAScript 2019 per gli script e le funzioni personalizzate.
 Per istruzioni sulla creazione di funzioni personalizzate, consulta l’articolo [Funzioni personalizzate in Adaptive Forms](/help/forms/create-and-use-custom-functions.md).

-Oltre alle funzioni predefinite, come *Somma di* elencate in Output funzioni, è possibile scrivere funzioni personalizzate che sono spesso necessarie.
-Assicurati che la funzione che scrivi sia accompagnata dal `jsdoc` sopra di esso.

-Accompagnamento `jsdoc` è obbligatorio:

-* Se desideri una configurazione e una descrizione personalizzate
-* Perché esistono diversi modi per dichiarare una funzione in `JavaScript,` I commenti e consentono di tenere traccia delle funzioni.

-L’editor di regole supporta la sintassi JavaScript ES2015 per script e funzioni personalizzate.
-Per ulteriori informazioni, consulta [jsdoc.app](https://jsdoc.app/).

-Supportato `jsdoc` tag:

-* **Privato**
-Sintassi: `@private`
-Una funzione privata non è inclusa come funzione personalizzata.

-* **Nome**
-Sintassi: `@name funcName <Function Name>`
-In alternativa `,` puoi utilizzare: `@function funcName <Function Name>` **o** `@func` `funcName <Function Name>`.
-  `funcName` è il nome della funzione (non sono consentiti spazi).
-  `<Function Name>` è il nome visualizzato della funzione.

-* **Parametro**
-Sintassi: `@param {type} name <Parameter Description>` In alternativa, puoi utilizzare: `@argument` `{type} name <Parameter Description>` **o** `@arg` `{type}` `name <Parameter Description>`.
-Mostra i parametri utilizzati dalla funzione.
-Una funzione può avere più tag di parametri, uno per ogni parametro in ordine di occorrenza.
-  `{type}` rappresenta il tipo di parametro.
-I tipi di parametri consentiti sono:

-   1. stringa
-   1. numero
-   1. booleano
-   1. ambito
-   1. stringa[]
-   1. numero[]
-   1. booleano[]
-   1. data
-   1. data[]
-   1. array
-   1. oggetto

-  `scope` fa riferimento a uno speciale oggetto globals fornito da forms runtime.
-Deve essere l’ultimo parametro e non è visibile all’utente nell’editor di regole. È possibile utilizzare l&#39;ambito per accedere a un modulo leggibile e a un oggetto proxy di campo per leggere le proprietà, l&#39;evento che ha attivato la regola e un set di funzioni per manipolare il modulo.

-  `object` Il tipo viene utilizzato per passare un oggetto campo leggibile nel parametro a una funzione personalizzata invece di passare il valore.

-  Tutti i tipi di parametri sono classificati in una delle categorie precedenti.
-Nessuno non è supportato.
-Accertati di selezionare uno dei tipi riportati sopra.
-I tipi non fanno distinzione tra maiuscole e minuscole.
-Il nome del parametro non può contenere spazi.
-La descrizione del parametro può contenere più parole.

-* **Parametro facoltativo**
-Sintassi: `@param {type=} name <Parameter Description>` In alternativa, puoi utilizzare: `@param {type} [name] <Parameter Description>` Per impostazione predefinita, tutti i parametri sono obbligatori.
-Per contrassegnare un parametro come facoltativo, aggiungi `=` nel tipo del parametro o inserendo il nome del parametro tra parentesi quadre.

-  Ad esempio, dichiariamo `Input1` come parametro facoltativo:
+<!--

+Ensure that the function you write is accompanied by the `jsdoc` above it.
+Adaptive Form supports the various [JavaScript annotations for custom functions](/help/forms/create-and-use-custom-functions.md#js-annotations).

+For more information, see [jsdoc.app](https://jsdoc.app/).

+Accompanying `jsdoc` is required:

+* If you want custom configuration and description
+* Because there are multiple ways to declare a function in `JavaScript,` and comments let you keep a track of the functions.

+Supported `jsdoc` tags:

+* **Private**
+  Syntax: `@private`
+  A private function is not included as a custom function.

+* **Name**
+  Syntax: `@name funcName <Function Name>` Alternatively `,` you can use: `@function funcName <Function Name>` **or** `@func` `funcName <Function Name>`.
+  `funcName` is the name of the function (no spaces allowed).
+  `<Function Name>` is the display name of the function.

+* **Parameter**
+  Syntax: `@param {type} name <Parameter Description>` Alternatively, you can use: `@argument` `{type} name <Parameter Description>` **or** `@arg` `{type}` `name <Parameter Description>`.
+  Shows parameters used by the function.
+A function can have multiple parameter tags, one tag for each parameter in the order of occurrence.
+  `{type}` represents parameter type.
+Allowed parameter types are:

+    1. string
+    2. number
+    3. boolean
+    4. scope
+    5. string[]
+    6. number[]
+    7. boolean[]
+    8. date
+    9. date[]
+    10. array
+    11. object

+   `scope` refers to a special globals object which is provided by forms runtime.
+It must be the last parameter and is not be visible to the user in the rule editor.
+You can use scope to access readable form and field proxy object to read properties, event which triggered the rule and a set of functions to manipulate the form.

+   `object` type is used to pass readable field object in parameter to a custom function instead of passing the value.

+   All parameter types are categorized under one of the above.
+None is not supported.
+Ensure that you select one of the types above.
+Types are not case-sensitive.
+Spaces are not allowed in the parameter name.
+Parameter description can have multiple words.

+* **Optional Parameter**
+Syntax: `@param {type=} name <Parameter Description>` Alternatively, you can use: `@param {type} [name] <Parameter Description>` By default all parameters are mandatory.
+You can mark a parameter optional by adding `=` in type of the parameter or by putting param name in square brackets.

+   For example, let us declare `Input1` as optional parameter:
     * `@param {type=} Input1`
     * `@param {type} [Input1]`

-* **Tipo restituito**
+* **Return Type**
-Sintassi: `@return {type}`
+  Syntax: `@return {type}`
-In alternativa, puoi utilizzare `@returns {type}`.
+  Alternatively, you can use `@returns {type}`.
-Aggiunge informazioni sulla funzione, ad esempio l&#39;obiettivo.
-{type} rappresenta il tipo restituito della funzione.
-I tipi restituiti consentiti sono:
+  Adds information about the function, such as its objective.
+  {type} represents the return type of the function.
+Allowed return types are:

-   1. stringa
+    1. string
-   2. numero
+    2. number
-   3. booleano
+    3. boolean
-   4. stringa[]
+    4. string[]
-   5. numero[]
+    5. number[]
-   6. booleano[]
+    6. boolean[]
-   7. data
+    7. date
-   8. data[]
+    8. date[]
     9. array
-   10. oggetto
+    10. object

-  Tutti gli altri tipi di reso sono classificati in una delle categorie precedenti.
-Nessuno non è supportato.
-Accertati di selezionare uno dei tipi riportati sopra.
-I tipi restituiti non fanno distinzione tra maiuscole e minuscole.

-<!--
+  All other return types are categorized under one of the above.
+None is not supported.
+Ensure that you select one of the types above.
+Return types are not case-sensitive.

 **Adding a custom function**

 For example, you want to add a custom function which calculates area of a square.
 Side length is the user input to the custom function, which is accepted using a numeric box in your form.
 The calculated output is displayed in another numeric box in your form.
 To add a custom function, you have to first create a client library, and then add it to the CRX repository.